jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==

+= 2.5.1 May 11th, 2017 =
+* Tweak - Change deal selector to cctor-deal to standarize all css

 = 2.5 May 11th, 2017 =
 * Add - A new Admin UI to modernize the look and make it easier to organize related fields
 * Add - System Info Tab to get more details about a site setup for troubleshooting